AlexiaDelorme/project-cookbook/testing/TESTING.md

 - Add new recipe
     - [x] After being logged in to your account, on your account dashboard, click on `Add new recipe`.
     - [x] You should view a form to add a new recipe.
 Fill in all the madatory fields that are highlighted with a red star and then click on the `ADD RECIPE` button at the bottom of the form.
-    - [x] If you filled in the form correctly, you should see a message confirming that your recipe was added succesfully.
+    - [x] If you filled in the form correctly, you should see a message confirming that your recipe was added successfully.
 - Edit recipe
     - [x] Get back to your account dashboard and click on `Manage recipes`.
     - [x] You should have a list of recipe cards for all the recipes you have added.
 Choose the last recipe you just created and click the `EDIT` button.